tubearchivist/tubearchivist/README.md

   - Needs a mandatory volume for the video archive at **/youtube**
   - And another recommended volume to save the cache for thumbnails and artwork at **/cache**.
   - The environment variables `ES_URL` and `REDIS_HOST` are needed to tell Tube Archivist where Elasticsearch and Redis respectively are located.
   - The environment variables `HOST_UID` and `HOST_GID` allows Tube Archivist to `chown` the video files to the main host system user instead of the container user.
+Those two variables are optional, not setting them will disable that functionality.
+That might be needed if the underlying filesystem doesn't support `chown` like *NFS*.

 ### Elasticsearch
 Stores video meta data and makes everything searchable.
 Also keeps track of the download queue.